Haitian gourde

 The gourde ([ɡuʁd]) or goud ([ɡud]) is the currency of Haiti.
 Its ISO 4217 code is HTG and it is divided into 100 centimes (French) or santim (Creole).

 The word "gourde" is a French cognate for the Spanish term "gordo", from the "pesos gordos" (also known in English as "hard" pieces of eight, and in French as "piastres fortes espagnoles") in which colonial-era contracts within the Spanish sphere of influence were often denominated.

-First gourde, 1813-1870
+First gourde, 1813–1870

 The first gourde was introduced in 1813 and replaced the livre at a rate of G 1 = 8 livres and 5 sous.

 Coins

 The first issues of coins were silver pieces of 6, 12, and 25 centimes.
+The Haitian government attempted to make money by declaring a much higher value to their coins than the intrinsic value of the metal.
 In 1827, 50c and 100c coins were introduced, followed by 1c and 2c in 1828.
 In 1846 and 1850, 6 1/4c coins were issued as well as 6c coins.
 In 1863, bronze coins, produced by the Heaton mint of Birmingham, were issued.
 These were in denominations of 5c, 10c and 20c and were the last coins of the first gourde.